radixdlt/official-examples/step-by-step/19-hello-test/README.md

 This will build the package and run all the tests in the `test` directory, so we can have more than one test file and it doesn't have to be called `lib.rs`.

+Depending on your code editor/IDE, you may also be able to run test from inline buttons or context menus.
+Look for a "Run Test" or "Debug Test" option at the top of the test file and/or with the individual test functions.

 ## License